mark-gerarts/automapper-plus/README.md

 $mapper->map($employee, EmployeeDto::class, ['locale' => $request->getLocale()]);
 ```

-When using the `mapToObject` method, the context will contain the destination
+The context will contain the destination by default.
+It is accessible using
-object by default.
-It is accessible using `$context['AutoMapper::DESTINATION_CONTEXT']`.
+`$context['AutoMapper::DESTINATION_CONTEXT']`.
+This is useful in scenarios
-This is useful in scenarios where you need data from the destination object
+where you need data from the destination object to populate the object you're
-to populate the object you're mapping.
+mapping.

 ### Misc